Historical Markers in

 In the late 19th and early 20th centuries, Genesee County underwent significant changes due to industrialization and technological advancements.
 Agriculture became more mechanized, leading to a decline in the number of small farms.
 Manufacturing and other industries diversified, with companies like Massey-Ferguson and Doehler-Jarvis establishing operations in the county.
 Today, Genesee County continues to be a vibrant community, known for its agriculture, recreational opportunities, and historic landmarks that reflect its rich history.

-This timeline provides a condensed summary of the historical journey of Genesee County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Genesee County, New York.

 • 1687 - Genesee County was part of the territory of the Iroquois Confederacy.